-Unlike ABO antibodies, anti-D antibody is usually not present in Rh- people until they have been exposed to Rh+ erythrocytes.
-Rh- patients should not be transfused with Rh+ blood as this can cause them to develop anti-D antibodies, which may cause transfusion reactions in the future.
+Anti-D antibody is usually absent in Rh- patients (until they have been exposed to Rh+ erythrocytes).
+Rh- patients should not be transfused with Rh+ blood as this can cause them to develop anti-D antibodies.This may cause transfusion reactions in the future.

-Alongside ABO and Rh blood types, there are many blood group systems based on other antigens.
+Alongside ABO and Rh blood groups, there are many other grouping systems based on other antigens.
 These antigens can also, more rarely, cause transfusion reactions.

 A person should not receive blood products containing antigens for which they have the corresponding antibodies.
-Transfusing an incompatible blood type will precipitate a potentially fatal transfusion reaction.
+Transfusing an incompatible blood type will precipitate a potentially fatal transfusion reaction as the recipient’s ABO antibodies attack the donor’s antigen (seen as foreign).
 Patients having blood transfusions need to be frequently monitored, particularly at the start of each unit.

 People with blood type O- are universal donors – they can donate their blood to anyone.
 This is because their RBCs have no A, B, or RhD antigens which the recipient’s immune system could attack.